 Figure 6: 3-D vascular network that was fabricated using a 3-D printed sacrificial template followed by encapsulation in ECM and dissolving in lattice cell media. (b) Formation of microslabs of hydrogel by colaminar flows in a microchannel 1

-- Hydrogels, such as agarose, Matrigel, polyethylene glycol diacrylate (PEG-DA), alginate, and chitosan, have been used to fabricate diverse microfluidic devices, mostly for biological studies.
+- Hydrogels, such as agarose, matrigel, polyethylene glycol diacrylate (PEG-DA), alginate, and chitosan, have been used in the fabrication of microfluidic chips, mostly for biological studies

-- In recent years, a variety of microfluidic 3D cell culture platforms in hydrogels have been developed.
+- Recently, a variety of microfluidic 3D cell culture platforms in hydrogels have been developed

-- They allow to recreate complex and well-controlled 3D microenvironments that mimic the biological niche.
+- They allow experimenters to recreate complex and well-controlled 3D microenvironments that mimic the biological niche

-- They are easy to obtain and quantitative fabrication is possible
+- They are easy to obtain and can produce quantitative fabrication

-Since its introduction, microfluidics keeps advancing along with technology and expanding the fields of application.
-In terms of chip materials and functions, while glass and silicon have important uses, polymeric materials have become a material of choice in this field.
-Hydrogel and papers are recently-used materials in microfluidics and are useful for specific applications.
+Since its introduction, microfluidics continues to advance with technology and expand the fields of application.
+In terms of chip materials and functions, while glass and silicon have important uses, polymeric materials have become the material of choice for the microfabrication of microfluidic chips.
+Hydrogel and papers are recently-used materials in microfluidics for specific applications.

-Two tables from the paper of Ren and al. summarize various properties of each material and their typical applications2.
-This study hopes to provide an overview of material properties and possible applications.
-Detailed study of materials should be performed to ensure proper function for a specific application.
+Two tables from the paper of Ren and al. summarize various properties of each material and their typical applications.
+This study provides an overview of material properties and applications.
+A detailed study of materials should be performed to ensure proper function for a specific applications.

 Table 1: Summary of properties as a function of the material2.

 Table 2: Summary of application as a function of the material2.